Massey products in the \'etale cohomology of number fields: Massey products for number fields

-We now proceed to compute the connecting homomorphism, $H^1(X,D(P_y)) \to H^2(X,D(P_y))$ which is dual to cup product with $x$.
-To start, we take the cone of the left part of Diagram (\ref{eq:full-resolution}) in Appendix \ref{section:resolutions} and composing with the quasi-isomorphism
+of complexes of abelian groups represents the connecting homomorphism $H^{1}(X,D(P_y))\to H^{2}(X,D(P_y))$. \item[(IV)] In the last step, we explicitly compute what the zig-zag (\ref{ziggy}) does on cohomology.
+The map $q^*$ can be formally shown to be an isomorphism on cohomology in the necessary degrees.
+However, to give an explicit formula for the inverse of $q^*$ in cohomology, we need to use theorems from global class field theory. \end{enumerate} We now proceed to compute the connecting homomorphism $H^1(X,D(P_y)) \to H^2(X,D(P_y))$, which is dual to the cup product with $x$.
+To start, we realize step (I) above: We take the cone of the left part of Diagram (\ref{eq:full-resolution}) in Appendix \ref{section:resolutions}.
+Then, composing with the quasi-isomorphism of Diagram (\ref{eq:quasi-iso}), we obtain the following diagram: